madedewilliam/CSVIntegration/README.md

 # WilliamAssessment
- - This repository is about the technical assessment.
+ - This repository is about the technical assessment comprising of tasks to be completed.